 MOBILE FOOD PANTRY

-Our Mobile Food Pantry takes place on the 2nd Friday of every month.
-The event takes place at the First United Methodist Church of Hurst and involves serving food to about 350 families.
+Our Friday Mobile Food Pantry takes place on the 2nd Friday of every month.
 Volunteers are needed from 7:30 am – noon on these days.
+Our Monday Mobile Food Pantry takes place on the 4th Monday of every month.
+Volunteers are needed from 2:30pm-6:30pm on these days.
+Both of these events take place at the First United Methodist Church of Hurst and involve serving food to about 350 families.
 All volunteers under the age of 18 must have their parent’s sign a release form to volunteer.
 Anyone age 15 and under needs to work side-by-side with their parent.
 For children under 12, we suggest that the parent visit the event before volunteering to decide if it is a suitable opportunity for their family.
 This very active event takes place in a parking lot and involves tasks such as taking groceries to guests’ cars, handing out food, and handling various weights of boxes.
 Parents will need to gauge if their children can participate in a way that does not jeopardize their safety or the safety of others.

 FOOD FOR OUR HOMELESS NEIGHBORS

 Mission Central’s Village Pantry is set up to provide groceries to families who have cooking facilities.
 We often have guests, though, who are homeless and do not have a stove, microwave, or refrigerator available to them.